-It took us 12 hours and a half to get from the hostel to the peak and come back.
+It took us 12 hours and a half to get from the hostel to the main Yushan peak and come back to the hostel.
 We were faster than most.
 We started at 3am, and returned at 3.30pm.
 Let’s break down the hike in three parts:

 From the hostel/parking lot to the trail’s entrance (~4KM / 1 hour)

 The first part is the walk from the hostel/parking lot to the trail’s entrance, named the Saddle of Tataka.
 It is ~4KM long and it took us 50 minutes.
 The road is paved but closed to all vehicles, except some shuttles going back and forth between these two points, they won’t be there in the early morning, but you can take it at the end of the day.
 It costs 100NTD (~3US$).
 It seems that these shuttles start to operate at 6.30am.

-On the way, you’ll pass by a police station and this is where we dropped our police permit in their postbox.
+On the way, you’ll pass by a police station as shown on the map above.
+We dropped our police permit in their postbox.

 The trail’s entrance to the Paiyun Lodge (8.5KM / 3-5 hours)

-You need to reach the Paiyun Lodge before 10am, otherwise they won’t let you carry on with your hike !
+You need to reach the Paiyun Lodge before 10am, otherwise they won’t let you carry on hiking Yushan !

 Once you reach the trail’s entrance, also named Tatajia Saddle, you have to walk 8.5 kilometers to the Paiyun Lodge.
 This is where you feel like you’re really hiking!
 The trail is not too difficult despite the 1000-meter difference between the two points.
 Most of the time you’ll go up, but sometimes down.
 A few rest areas are located on the way along with markers every 500 meters.

 You’ll be very happy to reach the lodge, as it is a good place to relax and recharge your batteries.
 You can get some hot water there.
 They don’t sell anything though, so you should bring your own food for the entire hike.
-The lodge is also where you need to show your hiking permit.
+The lodge is also where you need to show your hiking Yushan permit.
 We left a small bag there that we picked up after returning from the top.